-- (b) (3 points) Let h(i, c) be the maximum happiness for the first i people with a cost equal or less than c.
+- (b) Let h(i, c) be the maximum happiness for the first i people with a cost equal or less than c.
 For example, h(2, 4) = 6 in the previous example by choosing a good gift for person 1 (cost 2, happiness 4) and a bad gift for person 2 (cost 2, happiness 2).
 Provide a recursive definition for h(i, c).
-That is, show how to calculate h for i people from the values for i 1 people. - (c) (2 points) Write a dynamic programing algorithm to compute h. - (d) (1 point) What are the runtime and the space complexity of your algorithm?
+That is, show how to calculate h for i people from the values for i 1 people. - (c) Write a dynamic programing algorithm to compute h.
+What are the asymptotic running time and asymptotic space requirements for your algorithm?
 Explain your answer.